-Health and safety requirements for deaf staff and staff with hearing loss are essentially the same as for everyone else, but they may need additional support, such as a vibrating fire-alarm pager.
+Health and safety requirements for staff who are deaf, have hearing loss or tinnitus are essentially the same as for everyone else, but it is vital to understand if they may need additional support, such as a vibrating fire-alarm pager.

-The Health and Safety at Work Act 1974 doesn’t include any disability-specific requirement for employers.
+The Health and Safety at Work Act 1974 or The Health and Safety at Work (Northern Ireland) Order 1978 doesn’t include any disability-specific requirement for employers.
 But, under equality law, you have a duty to make reasonable adjustments so a deaf employee or an employee with hearing loss isn’t put at a ‘substantial disadvantage’ compared with everyone else.

-There are a number of things you may want to consider for supporting deaf employees and employees with hearing loss.
+There are a number of things you may want to consider for supporting employees who are deaf, have hearing loss or tinnitus.
 These include:

 Equipment

-We recommend you check that staff with hearing aids can hear the fire alarm anywhere their job may require them to go.
-This should be done with and without their hearing aids, because batteries can run out, plus staff may switch off their hearing aids in noisy environments.
+This process should be completed with and without the staff member’s hearing aids or technology, because batteries can run out, plus staff may switch off their hearing aids in noisy environments.

 Visual fire alarms

-Make sure all private and quiet areas, such as toilets and prayer rooms, have flashing alarms to alert staff with hearing loss.
+Make sure all private and quiet areas, such as toilets, locker rooms, and prayer rooms, have flashing alarms to alert staff with hearing loss.

-Work with your employees to identify the best place for them to sit so that they can see the alarm’s strobe.
-The alarm could be positioned next to their desk, slightly above it or in their general eye-line.
+Work with your employees to identify the best place for them to sit so they can see the alarm’s light.
+The alarm could be positioned next to their desk, slightly above it, or in their general eye-line.

 Critical Alert Paging Systems